 Being aware of your surroundings in context is what some might term “mindfulness.”
 In 2004, a researcher (Bishop) and his colleagues advanced a definition of mindfulness that sums up the concept nicely for the purpose of our discussion:

 Mindfulness involves two components.
 First, the self-regulation of attention so that it focuses on immediate experience, thereby allowing for increased recognition of mental events in the present moment.
 And second, adopting a particular orientation toward one’s experiences in the present moment, an orientation that is characterized by curiosity, openness, and acceptance.

-To be mindful is to be aware of your environment in the context of place and time and avoid judgement by assessing the clues and cues without preconceived notions of what they mean.
-While this may seem vague, it is a trainable skill set.
+To be mindful is to be aware of your environment in the context of place and time and avoid judgment by assessing the clues and cues without preconceived notions of what they mean.
+While this may seem vague, it is a trainable skillset.
 The military teaches mindfulness to soldiers to help improve their situational awareness.